agix/secretin/README.md

 The secret is encrypted using AES-CBC-256 with randomly generated intermediate key.

 Finally, this intermediate key is wrapped with your public key and linked with the hashed title.

+Another layer of authentication is added on server side.
+The derived key is SHA256'ed (again) and sent to the server that compare the SHA256 of it with the hash it saved when you created your account.

+This way the key is hard to BF, doesn't travel in clear on the wires and are not known by the server.

 Any time you want to access a secret, you need to type your master password that would decrypt your private key that would decrypt the intermediate key that would decrypt the secret.